-The Quarterly Transparency Report (QTR) for Q1 2021 is the latest of a series of Utility Regulator reports that provide a range of information about the retail energy market in Northern Ireland.
+The Quarterly Transparency Report (QTR) for Q3 2020 is the latest of a series of Utility Regulator reports that provide a range of information about the retail energy market in Northern Ireland.

-The QTR presents data collected by the UR as part of the Retail Energy Market Monitoring (REMM) framework.
-REMM requires network companies and suppliers to submit data on a range of indicators to enhance UR transparency around market behaviours and regulatory compliance.
+The QTR presents data that we collect as part of the Retail Energy Market Monitoring (REMM) framework.
+REMM requires network companies and suppliers to submit data on a range of indicators to enhance our transparency around market behaviours and regulatory compliance.
 We use the information outlined in the report to review the progress and impact of supply competition; build knowledge for regulatory decisions; comply with EU Third Package mandatory requirements on market monitoring; allow other interested stakeholders to understand more readily the activity within our energy markets; and to help promote the interests of consumers.

-- The semester 2 (July to December) 2020 electricity pricing data is sourced from Eurostat, BEIS and individual supplier’s submissions under the REMM framework.
+- The semester 1 (January to June) 2020 electricity pricing data is sourced from Eurostat and individual supplier’s submissions under the REMM framework.
 The current pricing data illustrates the following:

 - Market activity in the electricity domestic and I&C sectors continues to illustrate a gradual change in the market dynamics.
-Power NI (the incumbent price controlled electricity supplier) retain their dominant position with 55.0% of connections in the domestic market with continued growth of the competing suppliers (representing 45.0% of domestic connections, an increase from 44.5% for the same period last year).
+Power NI (the incumbent price controlled electricity supplier) retain their dominant position with 55.2% of connections in the domestic market with continued growth of the competing suppliers.

-- Overall electricity switching activity in Q1 2021 decreased from the previous quarter.
-Domestic customers continue to engage in the market with over 14,500 domestic switches completed during Q1 2021.
-In the I&C sector, electricity switching also saw a decrease during the period with a switching rate of 1.0% (down from 1.6% in the previous quarter), with over 770 switches completed.
+- Overall electricity switching activity in Q3 2020 has increased from the previous quarter.
+The domestic switching rate has increased from 1.3% to 2.2% in the current quarter.
+There were over 18,200 domestic switches completed during Q3 2020, with a notable increase in Budget Energy’s connections for this quarter (>2,900).
+I&C electricity switching decreased in the period to a switching rate of 0.9% (from 7.2% in the previous quarter), with over c680 switches completed.